ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

     free t
 ```

-In the `bad` function above, the `free t` assumes that it gets all of `t`
+In the `bad` function above, `free_field` assumes that it gets the only
-uniquely, but this is not true if `field` has already been freed.
-However, we
+reference to `field`.
+But `field` can still be referenced from `t`, which is
-can use parts of `t` twice if these uses happen in different branches:
+itself passed to `free`.
+However, we are allowed to use parts of `t` twice if
+these uses happen in different branches:

 ```ocaml
 let okay t =